DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   * |unchecked| :guilabel:`Automatic insertion of the 'import' string on 'from xxx'`:
     Enables insertion of 'import' when specifying imports

+.. _python_contextual_help:

+* :guilabel:`Contextual Help (F1)` provides options to control QGIS behavior when requesting help on a PyQGIS or Qt object in a Python code sample.
+  When pressing :kbd:`F1`, QGIS will open the API page matching:

+  #. the selected text if any OR
+  #. the word at the mouse position (if |checkbox| :guilabel:`F1 works on hovered words` is enabled) OR
+  #. the word at the text cursor position

+  This works for both Qt and PyQGIS API documentation.
+  The page is opened either in QGIS, as an :guilabel:`Embedded webview (developer tools)`, or in the :guilabel:`Default system web browser`.

 * under :guilabel:`Formatting`, you can add automated tools to reformat the code you are writing:

   * |unchecked| :guilabel:`Reformat on save`: formatting is applied just before saving the script